DemitaRichard/Demita-Git/index.md

 Published on {{ page.year}}

-*I wandered-lonely-as-a-cloud-by-william-wordsworthndered lonely as a cloud That floats on high o'er vales and hills,
+*I wandered-lonely-as-a-cloud-by-william-wordsworthndered lonely as a cloud <br>
+That floats on high o'er vales and hills,
 When all at once I saw a crowd,
 A host, of golden daffodils;